INSTALL 'WAZE' FOR A BETTER DRIVING EXPERIENCE

 Waze will proactively report all road incidents along the intended route.
 These include traffic accidents, hazards, traffic cameras, and police presence along the intended route.

-Google maps now integrates Waze incident reports
+Google Maps now integrates Waze incident reports

+These reports are then shared not only as Waze reports but also as Google Maps notifications, spreading the real-time information to a greater extent.
 The distinctive features of Waze, which set it apart from Google Maps, are valued by its sizable community of over 500,000 contributors.
-Likewise, users are found to prefer its unique features.
-Information sharing across both platforms is thought to be Google’s attempt to improve user experience, utilising the advantages of both platforms while keeping both their individual identities.
+Likewise, users are also found to prefer its other unique features.
+Information sharing across both platforms is thought to be Google’s attempt to improve user experience.
+It is intended that both platforms moving forward will utilise these advantages while keeping their individual identities.